YingLiu4203/old-dev-blog/_posts/2016-11-04-vuejs-in-depth.md

 The `vue-loader` document is in https://vue-loader.vuejs.org/en/index.html.

 ### 1.1.
 Introduction
 Vue uses the so-called single-file component with `.vue` extension to manage components in a large project.
 A single-file component allows template, CommonJS module and component-scoped CSS.
-Preprocessors such as Babel, Pug, SCSS or whatever preporcessors can be used to help the server side preparation.
+Preprocessors such as Babel, Pug, SCSS or many others can be used to help the server side preparation.

 Vue provides the `vue-loader` plugin to use Webpack to build module bundle. `vue-loader` has the following features:
 * ES2015 enabled by default